martinlyngerasmussen/auto_regressor/README.md

 # Autoregressor: simple and robust time series model selection
 auto_regressor.py is a very simple Python function that allows the user to fit a parsimonious OLS with lagged variables.

+Please note that I am still working on the function; the function is not ready to be used yet.

 The function does the following:

 **Removes colinear variables** by removing regressors with high variance inflation factors (VIF).